falent/googleHomeAssistantExpressNodeJS/README.md

 We will use dialogFlow and google actions to configure our interaction model and publish it for google assistant.

 ### I. Google Actions
-An action is a voics programm (voice skill) that extends the functionality of the Google Assistant.
+An action is a voice programm (voice skill) that extends the functionality of the Google Assistant.
 In the web interface  you create a project that bundles all your actions.Each action in the google actions directory has an invocation name.
 With the invocation name users can start your action.
 In our case we created a weather action (skill) and we can start it by saying "Hey google, talk to my bike buddy".
 After that google will call your fulfillment to start a conversation with the user.
 The fulfilment is based upon your deployed web application  or it is in total configured with the google web interfaces google actions and dialogflow.
 The interactions are transformed from audio to text and backward till a conversation between the user and google assistant reaches its end.

 ![https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png](https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png)
 Source: https://codelabs.developers.google.com/codelabs/actions-1/img/dbd725edb3a93e79.png